 These uncovered audit details could be decisive factors in getting a passive candidate to leave a current position or luring an active candidate weighing several job offers.

-Things that we include in the Candidate Experience Audit
+Things that we found useful to include in the Candidate Experience Audit

 We include 7 items in the Candidate Experience audit running the gamut from Review of the Market Employer brand, testing application on various platforms, and gathering feedback on candidate experience.
 Things that should be gained through a successful candidate experience audit:

-If you are interested in having us perform a candidate experience audit as part of your recruitment strategy, Call or email us we’re here to help.
-519-679-2673. email@example.comContact Us
+If you are interested in having us perform a candidate experience audit as part of your recruitment strategy, or just considering having a virtual call to discuss ways this could help with talent attraction, feel free to reach out, firstname.lastname@example.orgContact Us